runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 ### Function checkSignatures

-`checkSignatures` is an internal function that checks validity of the given signatures.
+[`checkSignatures`] is an internal function that checks the validity of the given signatures.

 #### Stack and memory: